Alameda, California

-Alameda (/ˌælə'mi:də/ AL-ə-MEE-də; [alaˈmeða]; Spanish for "tree-lined path") is a city in Alameda County, California, located in the East Bay region of the Bay Area.
-The city is primarily located on Alameda Island, but also spans Bay Farm Island and Coast Guard Island, as well as a few other smaller islands in San Francisco Bay.
-The city's estimated population in 2019 was 77,624.
+Alameda (/ˌælə'mi:də/ AL-ə-MEE-də; [alaˈmeða]; Spanish for "tree-lined path") is a city in Alameda County, California, United States, located in the East Bay region of the Bay Area.
+The city is built on an informal archipelago in San Francisco Bay, consisting of Alameda Island, Bay Farm Island and Coast Guard Island, along with other smaller islands.
+As of the 2020 census, the city's population was 78,280.

 History

-Spanish & Mexican era
+Ohlone era

-Alameda occupies what was originally a peninsula connected to Oakland.
-Much of it was low-lying and marshy.
-The higher ground nearby and adjacent parts of what is now downtown Oakland were the site of one of the largest coastal oak forests in the world.
+Alameda originally occupied a peninsula connected to Oakland.
+The area was low-lying and marshy, while higher ground was part of one of the largest coastal oak forests in the world.
+A local band of the Ohlone tribe inhabited the region for more than 3,000 years.
+They were present at the time of the arrival of the Spanish in the late 18th century.
+The Ohlone created numerous oyster shell mounds across the peninsula, some as large as 14 feet tall.

+Spanish and Mexican eras

 Spanish colonists called the area Encinal, meaning "forest of evergreen oak".
-Alameda is Spanish for "grove of poplar trees" or "tree-lined avenue."
-It was chosen as the name of the city in 1853 by popular vote.

-The inhabitants at the time of the arrival of the Spanish in the late 18th century were a local band of the Ohlone tribe.
-The peninsula was included in the vast Rancho San Antonio granted in 1820 to Luis Peralta by the Spanish king who claimed California.
-The grant was later confirmed by the Republic of Mexico upon its independence in 1821 from Spain.
+What is now Alameda, and much of the East Bay was included in the vast Rancho San Antonio granted to Don Luis María Peralta by the Spanish king who claimed California.
+The grant was later confirmed by the Republic of Mexico after its independence in 1821 from Spain.
 Over time, the place became known as Bolsa de Encinal or Encinal de San Antonio.